Anup2907/Employees-salary-prediction/README.md

   2. CompanyId --> the company id where the employee works

-  3. Jobtype --> where the position of the job is junior, senior, CEO
+  3. Jobtype --> whether the position of the job is junior, senior, CEO

   4. Degree --> if the employee has degree, master's or phD